Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* an option for non cosine weighted hemispherical samples (pure white noise)
+ * maybe also blue noise hemispherical samples?

+? have a "miss color" that is a shader constant
+ * could expose it in the ui
+ * if the ray misses at first, use this color
+ * when a ray misses eventually or iteration count is over, use this color

+* clean up code. eg put hash21 into a header?

 * make jitter options: none, white noise, vdc

-* try using blue noise in cosine weighted hemispheres?
+* try using blue noise in cosine weighted hemispheres? or bn as an RNG seed somehow.
  * could also have other noise types
  * blue noise only good for low sample counts
 * add temporal AA?